MarkPearlCoZa/Blog_General/_posts/2021-04-18-Standardising-Keyboard-Shortcuts-between-IDEs.md

 So how have I done this?
 The secret... getting the most you can from a hardware reprogrammable keyboard... let me explain how!

 I own a [Ultimate Hacking Keyboard also known as a UHK](https://ultimatehackingkeyboard.com/).
-UHK's have three key features that allow me to standardise keyboard shortcuts across IDE's, they are:
+My UHK has three key features that allows me to standardise my keyboard shortcuts across IDE's, they are:

 1) Keymaps
 2) Layers
 3) Macros

 For each IDE/OS combination I have a separate keymap.
-That means I have a keymap for Rider on Mac, and a keymap for Rider on Windows.
+That means I have a keymap for Rider on Mac, a keymap for Rider on Windows and so on.

 Each keymap has several layers: Base, Mod, Fn, Mouse.
 Don't get put out by the names of these layers - you can use a layer for anything.
 For myself, I have three main groupings of shortcuts which correlate to a layer: Normal Keyboard (Base), Navigation (Mod), Refactoring (Fn) and Test/Debug (Mouse).